R3Conclave/conclave-samples/cordapp/README.md

 ### macOS

 1. Download and install Docker Desktop if it isn't installed already.
 Ensure that it is running.
-2. Download and unpack JDK 11 (LTS) and set `JAVA_HOME` environment variable to point it.
+2. Download and unpack JDK 11 (LTS) and set `JAVA_HOME` environment variable to point to it.
 If you're already using versions 8 to 12 then you can skip this step.
 3. Create and enter the Linux execution environment:
    ```